Kushallsaraf/project-kushall080206/writing/paper.md

 [11], The author developed a system with the aim of surpassing bookmakers' odds in football predictions.
 The goal was to identify crucial features for match prediction and calculate their probabilities to determine profitable bets.
 Seven machine learning algorithms, including MultiClassClassifier, RotationForest, LogitbooST, BayesNet, Naive Bayes, and Home Wins, were employed to classify matches into home wins, draws, or away wins.
 The achieved accuracy of his algorithm was 55%.
 However, the system fell short of consistently outperforming bookmakers in the long run.
 A significant limitation of this research was the relatively low prediction accuracy.
 Subsequently, the author proposed an improved system, which would consider additional features like all bookings during the match, player compositions, team managers, and more.

+[12], utilizing player and team data gathered from diverse web sources, the researchers propose an expert system designed to enhance NHL game outcome predictions while also assisting in recruitment and salary decisions.
+The developed system integrates principal components analysis, nonparametric statistical analysis, a support vector machine (SVM), and an ensemble machine learning algorithm to forecast whether a hockey team will emerge victorious in a game.
+The ensemble methods exhibit enhancements over the baseline SVM classifier, with predictive accuracy for the testing set surpassing 90%.
+Through a comparison of various ensemble machine learning approaches, potential avenues for enhancing game outcome prediction accuracy are identified.
+The system streamlines the application of learning methodologies and inputs data sources for users, facilitates the evaluation of model results, and addresses inherent challenges and concerns in predicting hockey game wins.

 #### Threats to Validity